nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > * The extract feature has the ability to attach the current year to the date if it is not specified in the text.
 > * The text body can include multiple paragraphs that are copy and pasted from emails.
 > * The month name detected can only be detected if spelled fully or is in its 3 letter short form.
 For example, `20 sep 2020` will be detected while `20 sept 2020` will not be detected.
-> * Unlike some other commands, 24 Hour time without "." or ":" will not be detected.
+> * Unlike some other commands, 24 hour time without "." or ":" will not be detected.
 > * The full date has to be in the same line to be detected properly.
 If the date is separated by a paragraph/by a new line it may not be detected properly.
 This goes for the time and zoom links too.

 > **Warning!**